-Projects in the CIP include, but are not limited to, acquisition of new railcars, upgrades to rail power infrastructure, signal and communication systems, bus system improvements, information technology upgrades.
+Projects in the CIP include, but are not limited to, acquisition of new railcars and buses, upgrades to rail power infrastructure, signal and communication system upgrades, bus system improvements, and information technology upgrades.
 Ongoing monitoring and maintenance projects include track replacement, track circuit and power cable replacements, and station lighting and cooling improvements.
-Investment areas and anticipated CIP projects are included in Appendix A. A selection of major improvement projects in the CIP are highlighted below.
+Investment areas and anticipated CIP projects are included in Appendix C.

+A selection of major improvement projects in the CIP are highlighted below.